aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 </p>

 5. Ensure you can see successful message "Feedback received...
 Thank You!" otherwise you will see the message "Oops!
 A little glitch can you try again please!" which indicates something went wrong

+Note: There is currently a known issue that when a feedback is submitted, the transaction is completed successfully but still returns the message "Oops!
+A little glitch, can you try again please!".
+This is currently being worked on but to fix this for the time being, follow the instructions on the issues page [here](common_issues.md)

 <p align="center">
   <img src="images/submitted_feedback.png" alt="Successful Feedback Submission"/>